lullimat/arXiv-2505.23647/README.md

 ## Dependencies

 A part from the python dependencies a working "latex" environment needs to be installed on the system in order to reproduce the plots which contain latex symbols.
+Also, ffmpeg is necessary for generating the video.

 ## Disk Requirement
-The output of the fully execute notebook has a memory footprint of -- MB.
+The output of the fully execute notebook has a memory footprint of 3.4 GB.

-Monday June 10, 2025
+Friday June 20, 2025